 The paying spouse must still pay any amounts that were already due as of the date of remarriage.
-Also, if alimony was in the form of a lump-sum payment or property transfer, the paying spouse must still complete that payment or transfer, even if the supported spouse has remarried.
+If alimony was in the form of a lump-sum payment or property transfer, the paying spouse must still complete that payment or transfer, even if the supported spouse has remarried.

-If paying spouses get remarried in Illinois, there is no automatic affect on their alimony obligation.
-It is, however, a factor courts can consider when deciding whether to continue spousal support payments.
-For example, if a man has remarried and is supporting a new family, Illinois courts have held that he shouldn’t necessarily have to support a childless former wife who is employable.
+If paying spouses get remarried in Illinois, there is no automatic effect on their alimony obligation.
+It is, however, a factor that the courts can consider when deciding whether to continue spousal support payments.
+For example, if a man has remarried and supports a new family, Illinois courts have held that he shouldn't necessarily have to support a childless former wife who is employable.

 Illinois law allows either spouse to ask the court to modify or terminate alimony payments when there is a substantial change in circumstances.
 The judge will decide whether to change or end alimony based on the following factors:

-If you want to modify or terminate alimony payments, you should file a motion in the county court clerk’s office.
+If you want to modify or terminate alimony payments, you should file a motion in the county court clerk's office.
 The court will schedule a hearing where both you and your ex-spouse must appear.
-You should be prepared to show the court evidence of any of the above factors that warrant a change or termination of the current alimony payments.
+You must prepare to show the court evidence of any of the above factors that warrant a change or termination of the current alimony payments.

-You can avoid a hearing if you and your spouse can come to an agreement on alimony.
-If you reach an agreement, put it in writing, sign it, and file it with the county court clerk’s office.
+You can avoid a hearing if you and your spouse can agree on alimony.
+If you reach an agreement, put it in writing, sign it, and file it with the county court clerk's office.

-In Illinois, the paying spouse’s obligation to pay alimony terminates when the supported spouse begins cohabiting with another person.
+In Illinois, the paying spouse's obligation to pay alimony terminates when the supported spouse begins cohabiting with another person.
 The paying spouse will need to file a motion to terminate support and prove cohabitation.
-In Illinois, cohabitation means that two people are living together, in a manner similar to a spousal relationship.
+In Illinois, cohabitation means that two people live together in a marriage-like relationship.

 When the court is deciding whether two people are cohabiting or simply in a "dating" relationship, the judge will consider the following factors:

-Just because the supported spouse is not having a sexual relationship with another person doesn’t mean it's not cohabitation.
-Also, just because two individuals could not be legally married in Illinois doesn’t prevent their relationship from being considered cohabitation.
+Just because the supported spouse is not having a sexual relationship with another person doesn't mean it's not cohabitation.
+Also, just because two individuals could not be legally married in Illinois doesn't prevent the court from considering the relationship as cohabitation.

-If a supported spouse is cohabiting with another person, the paying spouse’s obligation to pay alimony ends the day the supported spouse begins an ongoing cohabitation, even if the motion to terminate alimony is not filed until later.
-This means a court may order a reimbursement, back to the date when the cohabitation began.
+If a supported spouse is cohabiting with another person, the paying spouse's obligation to pay alimony ends the day the supported spouse begins an ongoing cohabitation, even if the paying spouse doesn't file the motion to terminate alimony until later.
+A court may order a reimbursement, back to the date when the cohabitation began.

 If you have additional questions about remarriage and alimony, contact an Illinois family law attorney for help.